Russia is working on a weapon to destroy satellites but has not deployed one yet

 Updated February 15, 2024 at 3:35 PM ET

-Russia is developing a weapon that has the potential to threaten satellites but has not yet deployed it, the White House said on Thursday, explaining that the development was troubling, but that there was not immediate safety risk.
+Russia is developing a weapon that has the potential to threaten satellites but has not yet deployed it, the White House said Thursday, explaining that the development was troubling, but that there was no immediate safety risk.

 "We are not talking about a weapon that could be used to attack human beings or cause physical destruction here on Earth," said John Kirby, a spokesperson for the White House National Security Council.